Donaldson v Becket: Facts

-The first recognizably modern copyright statute was the Statute of Anne, 8 Anne c.
-19 (1710), in which Parliament granted a fourteen-year term for a copyright, extendable once for another 14 years if the author was still alive at the expiration of the first term.
+The first recognizably modern copyright statute was the Statute of Anne (8 Ann. c.
+21) (1710), in which Parliament granted a fourteen-year term for a copyright, extendable once for another 14 years if the author was still alive at the expiration of the first term.
 Parliament also provided a special grandfather clause allowing those works already published before the statute to enjoy twenty-one years of protection.
 When the twenty-one years were up, the booksellers—for copyrights in published works were usually held and exploited by publishers and booksellers—asked for an extension.
 Parliament declined to grant it.

 Thwarted by Parliament, the booksellers turned to the courts for relief.
 They attempted to secure a ruling that there was a natural or customary right to ownership of the copyright under the common law.
 The booksellers arranged a collusive lawsuit, Tonson v Collins, but the courts threw it out.
 A second lawsuit was later brought, Millar v Taylor 4 Burr.
 2303, 98 Eng.
 Rep. 201 (K.B.
 1769), concerning infringement of the copyright on James Thomson's poem "The Seasons" by Robert Taylor, and the booksellers won a favourable 3-1 judgment.
 (Lord Mansfield, the chief judge on the case, had previously been counsel to the copyright-holding booksellers in various suits filed in the Court of Chancery in the 1730s.
 Justice Yates, the dissenting judge in Millar v.
 Taylor, had himself previously been counsel to the challengers of common-law copyright in Tonson v.
 Collins.)

 Donaldson v Becket was brought regarding the same poem at issue in Millar and an injunction was granted by the Court of Chancery on the precedent of Millar v.
 Taylor.
 An appeal from the Chancery decree was carried to the House of Lords, which at that time functioned as the United Kingdom's court of final appeal, in February 1774.